NIR Intensity Lens

 - Angular measurement for devices used for 3D sensing applications including facial recognition, gesture recognition, eye tracking, multimodal human machine interface (HMI), and automotive LiDAR.

-- Evaluation of 940 nm light sources for accurate radiant intensity output at all angles.
+- Evaluation of 850 or 940 nm light sources for accurate radiant intensity output at all angles.

-- Measurement of NIR LEDs, lasers, and Diffractive Optical Elements (DOE).
+- Measurement of NIR LEDs, lasers, and patterns produced by diffractive optical elements (DOE).

 - Fast operation for in-line measurement for quality control during production.